leren1/katacoda-scenarios/KTH_Salt/step3.md

 Rejected Keys:
 ```

-If not, wait about a minute for the Master and Minion to finish connecting.
+**Note: If there is no key listed under `unaccepted`, wait a few minutes for the connection to establish, then try listing the keys again.**

 You can accept all keys by using:
 ```